-In 2016, Urso reached a milestone victory as the Spartans defeated the Palm Beach Atlantic Sailfish.
+In 2016, Urso reached a milestone victory as the Spartans defeated the Palm Beach Atlantic Sailfish for the 700th of his career.
 His milestone victory was on April 30, as UT beat PBA 3-0.

 Urso also reached another milestone in 2014, becoming the fastest coach in NCAA II history to 600 career wins.
 His milestone victory came on April 4 in a 7-6 victory over Palm Beach Atlantic University.

 The 2013 season resulted in the program's sixth national championship as Urso's squad claimed the Sunshine State Conference and NCAA South Regional championship in addition to the big prize.
 The team had five players selected in the MLB Draft as Mike Adams was recognized as the SSC and South Region Pitcher of the Year.
 Urso also captured his third National Coach of the Year award and was named SSC Coach of the Year for the eighth time in his Spartan coaching career.

 In 2012, Urso became the fastest coach in NCAA Division II history to reach 500 career victories as he needed just 12 seasons to eclipse the milestone.
 He also ranks as the all-time winningest coach in program history.